-We Are Here! creates an opportunity to learn and engage in activities, attend courses and workshops, and also be an integral part of the running of the centre and activities since from the very beginning it has been a collaborative effort.
+With a library, study area and classrooms, a women’s space and an open community space, We Are Here creates an opportunity to learn, create, socialize, share, and build knowledge, confidence and connections.
 Despite functioning inside a military-ran camp, this project remains very independent, and we have been able to set up and run the centre in a way that takes into account the voices of those on the ground.

 Welcome to our page.
 Stay a while.
 Read more about the situation in Greece, about our project and the different ways in which you can help out.